The Internet Information Services (IIS) Web server allows you to access your website via an IP address and is flexible, secure, and manageable.

-- Click on Bindings link and you will see current bindings of that website.
+4. Click on the Bindings link, and you will see the current bindings of that website.

-- On the Add Site Binding window, keep website Type as http.
-Select an IP address from the drop-down menu upon which you want to bind the website.
-Since other websites (along with their Host Header Values) are already bound on port 80, you won't be able to bind this new website on port 80 without Host Header Value (Host name).
-So, specify a port number (other than default port 80) on which you want to bind this new website.
-Keep Host name as blank, click OK and then Close.
+So, specify a port number (other than the default port 80) that you wish to bind to this new website.
+Keep Hostname as blank, click OK, and then Close.
 Once the binding is added in IIS Manager, the next step is allowing a port in Windows Firewall.

 Open a Port in Windows Firewall

-- At Windows Firewall window, click on Inbound Rules.
+2. At the Windows Firewall window, click on Inbound Rules.

-- Under Actions pane, click on New Rule and New Inbound Rule Wizard will be opened.
+3. Under the Actions pane, click on New Rule, and New Inbound Rule Wizard will be opened.
 On this window, select the Port radio button and click on Next.

-- On the next screen, select TCP and Specific local ports radio button.
-Specify a port number (upon which you set binding in IIS) in Specific local ports field and click Next.
+4. On the next screen, select TCP and Specific local ports radio button.
+Specify a port number (upon which you set the binding in IIS) in the Specific local ports field and click Next.

-- Specify Name and Description for the newly created rule & click Finish.
+7. Specify the Name and Description for the newly created rule & click Finish.